domainic/domainic-attributer/docs/USAGE.md

 * `CoercionExecutionError` - Raised when a coercion handler raises an error
 * `CallbackExecutionError` - Raised when a change callback raises an error

-These errors can be rescued for debugging or error handling:
+These errors can be caught and handled for debugging or error recovery:

 ```ruby
 class TimeMachine